Wetator in a Nutshell

 This human readable language enables you to specify test cases that are easy to write and easy to read:

-Wetator tests are executed using HtmlUnit, a Java based framework which is able to simulate the most popular web browsers (Firefox, Internet Explorer).
+Wetator tests are executed using HtmlUnit, a Java based framework which is able to simulate the most popular web browsers (Firefox, Internet Explorer and Chrome).
 The test result is summarized in a well-arranged report containing detailed information about the test run and snapshots for each step.

 - There is no need for technical details in the tests like names or IDs of the GUI components.
 Wetator is able to find the corresponding GUI components by their labels, alt texts, position etc. Thus your test cases are not directly destroyed by each GUI change; e.g. it is not important if the button "Google Search" is in the upper left or the lower right corner, whether it has the id g:search or j:763223, or if it is changed into a clickable image with the alt attribute "Google Search"